 Google’s Pixel 3 and Pixel 3 XL are still two of the best phones on the market and there are some great reasons to buy one right now.
-That said, there are also some reasons why you might want to put your wallet away and wait or go with something else.
+That said, there are also some reasons why you might want to put your wallet away and wait or go with another device.

-If you’re hunting for your next smartphone Google’s Pixel 3 and Pixel 3 XL should be near the top of your list.
-The company’s flagships come with a ton of interesting upgrades and they’re worth a look if you’re thinking about going with an Android phone over Apple’s iPhone line.
+If you’re currently hunting for your next smartphone, Google’s Pixel 3 and Pixel 3 XL should be on your list.
+The former flagships come with a bunch of interesting upgrades and they’re worth a look if you’re thinking about going with an Android phone over Apple’s iPhone line.

 The two Pixel 3 models are available at Google, Verizon, and various retailers and the companies are selling three different colors (White, Pink, Black) in two different storage sizes (64GB and 128GB).

-The smaller 5.5-inch Pixel 3 starts at $799 while the larger 6.3-inch Pixel 3 XL starts at $899.
-There are ways to save on a Pixel 3 or Pixel 3 XL, but the best deals will likely arrive later this year after the Pixel 4 launches.
+The smaller 5.5-inch Pixel 3 now starts at $499 while the larger 6.3-inch Pixel 3 XL starts at $599.
+There are ways to save on a Pixel 3 or Pixel 3 XL, but some of the best deals will come later in the year.

 In this guide we’ll help you decide if buying a Pixel 3 or Pixel 3 XL in 2019 is the right decision for you and your budget.
 Keep these reasons in mind as you try and decide what to do with your money.